rajanhephzibah/Hodophile/README.md

 ### `npm install`

 This should install the required node packages.
-Then
+Then install the bootstrap package since I used multiple Bootstrap components.

 ### `npm install react-bootstrap`